eeriegeek/nwnx2-linux/plugins/gdbm/README.txt

 Future:

- TODO: Object support.
-The current GDBM plugin does not support object storage.
-The plan is to add this as soon as possible.

  TODO:  Pool limiting, currently there is no finite limit to the pool map size.
 The pool of open gdbm files will grow to consume all fd's unless files are closed.
 This is ok, but lightly dangerous.
 A timestamp field